-- Ladies and gentlemen please take a sheet of scrap paper.
+- Ladies and gentlemen, would you please take a sheet of scrap paper.
 Do not write your name on it, but number it from one to eight.
 Any sort of paper will do. - ➤ I am going to ask you some questions, and all you have to do is write the brief answers.
 Do not write the questions.
-I will repeat all the questions twice. - The only answers you may give are on this list.
+I will repeat all the questions twice. - ➤ The only answers you may give are on this list.
 Just pick your choice of these five answers for each question.
 (The Lecturer has written in large letters on a flip chart sheet these choices.)

+Very Poor

 Poor

 Satisfactory

 Good

-Very Poor

 Very Good

 - When I ask you a question, all you have to do is write one of these possible answers.
 Don't write the question.
 Don't write your name on your scrap paper.
 Here is Question 1: - So far, our progress in reaching the goals and objectives of the course have been - 2.
-The training methodology and techniques have been

-3. Participation by the students has been 4.
-The set-up, organization, and materials for the course have been 5.
-The usefulness of the technical content of the course has been 6.
-At this point, I believe my ability to use what we are learning will be 7.
-Overall, I would rate the course to date as 8.
+The training methodology and techniques have been ο.
+At this point, I believe my ability to use what we are learning will be 7 Overall, I would rate the course to date as Overall, I would rate the course to date as 8.
 If there are any brief additional comments you would like to make, please write them for Question #8.
 (Pause a few minutes to let students write) 9.
-When you have finished, please pass your piece of paper to
+When you have finished, please pass your piece of paper to (name of a participant or alternatively pass them up to the marked envelope on this table - or wherever.)
+Thank you very much.